Skip to main content

 Deep Learning

 The term deep learning was coined 79 years ago.
-In 1943, mathematician Walter Pitts and neurophysiologist Warren McCulloch worked together to create a computer-based model.
+In 1943, mathematician Walter Pitts and neurophysiologist Warren McCulloch collaborated to develop a computer-based model.
 They then began translating neural networks into computational systems of the human brain.

-Deep learning is a subset of the machine learning family and is considered artificial intelligence.
+Deep learning is a subset of machine learning and is considered a part of artificial intelligence.
 It is a powerful tool that uses three or more layers of neural network algorithms to perform sophisticated computations on massive data.

 It is the most crucial element of data science, including predictive modeling and statistics.
-DL makes the process easier and faster for data scientists and researchers, who interpret, analyze, and collect a considerable volume of data.
+DL streamlines the process for data scientists and researchers, who interpret, analyze, and collect a substantial volume of data.

 The Deep learning model has attracted considerable attention because it drives many AI services and applications, such as high computing power, improved automation, advancements in data center capabilities, and the ability to perform analytical and physical tasks without human intervention.
-In addition, deep learning algorithms perform routine and repetitive tasks more effectively and quickly than humans.
+Additionally, deep learning algorithms perform routine and repetitive tasks more efficiently and quickly than humans.

-Deep learning can benefit real-world applications such as voice-enabled TV remotes, digital assistants, credit card fraud detections, and emerging technology such as self-driving cars.
+Deep learning can benefit real-world applications, including voice-enabled TV remotes, digital assistants, credit card fraud detection, and emerging technologies such as self-driving cars.

 • Recurrent Neural Network